JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 {% include githubEmbed.html text="JanneMattila/powershell-demos" link="JanneMattila/powershell-demos" %}

-Now we have all the pieces in place and we can start testing.
+Now we have all the pieces in place, and we can start testing.

 ### Test 1: No UDRs and no service endpoints